- TOP

 Day 1: Upper body (pushing) training

-Typical exercises include bench presses and dumbbell flys to train the pectoral muscles, shoulder presses to stimulate the deltoids, and cable press downs that are effective for the triceps.
+Typical exercises include bench presses and dumbbell flys to train the pectoral muscles, shoulder presses to stimulate the deltoids, and cable pressdowns that are effective for the triceps.
+Through these training exercises, you can aim to develop a thick chest, rounded shoulders, and strong arms.

 Day 2: Lower body training

-Typical exercises include squats, also known as the king of training, leg presses using machines, and leg extensions.
+Typical exercises include squats, also known as the king of training, leg presses using machines, leg extensions, etc. Many of these exercises are high intensity, but because they are also highly effective, they are important training days that should definitely be included in your menu.

 Day 3: Upper body (pulling) training